deepmodeling/tbplas/doc/source/tutorial/overview.rst

 Strains and external fields can be implemented by directly modifying the orbital positions, on-site energies, hopping terms and other attributes of the primitive cell instance.

-If the model is much larger, we need to use the Cython-based :class:`.SuperCell` / :class:`.InterHopping` / :class:`.Sample` classes to create a sample.
+If the model is much larger, we need to use the Cython-based :class:`.SuperCell` / :class:`.SCInterHopping` / :class:`.Sample` classes to create a sample.
 Strains and external fields can be implemented in the same approach as for primitive cell.
 From the sample we can band structure and density of states via exact diagonalization, or by TBPM with solver/analyzer.
 Finally, we can visualize the results with the help of visualizer.